 HOW TO CLEAN A MATTRESS PROTECTOR

 Most mattress protectors can be cleaned in the same way as your regular bed sheets and pillow cases.
 Just strip the bed and remove the protector when it’s due a clean.
-Then put it through the laundry as if it was a bed sheet or duvet cover.
+Then put it through the laundry as if it was a regular bed sheet or duvet cover.
 They are super easy to clean.

 Our advice is to check the washing instructions on the label before you clean – just to be sure.
 This will tell you the maximum temperature it can be washed at and if it has any special requirements.
 It will also tell you if it can be put through a tumble dryer for quick drying.